Apricot: Production

 In 2023, world production of apricots was 3.7 million tonnes, led by Turkey with 20% of the total (table).
 Other major producers (in descending order) were Uzbekistan, Iran, Italy, and Algeria.

 Malatya is the center of Turkey's apricot industry.

 Toxicity

 Apricot kernels (seeds) contain amygdalin, a poisonous compound.
 On average, bitter apricot kernels contain about 5% amygdalin and sweet kernels about 0.9% amygdalin.
 These values correspond to 0.3% and 0.05% of cyanide.
 Since a typical apricot kernel weighs 600 mg, bitter and sweet varieties contain, respectively, 1.8 and 0.3 mg of cyanide.

 Uses

 Fruit

-Fresh apricots can be cooked in dishes such as cakes and tarts, or made into jam.
+Fresh apricots can be used in dishes such as cakes and tarts, or made into jam.
 Dried apricots can be used in similar ways, and included in stuffing for meat dishes, stews, granola, and muesli.
 In Austrian cuisine, Marillenknödel are dumplings stuffed with apricots, garnished with breadcrumbs fried in butter and dusted with sugar.
 In Mediterranean cuisine, a cooling drink is made by dissolving apricot paste in water.
 Barack is a Hungarian apricot brandy.